DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_4g_wireless_routers.md

 ## Router security

 Each router will only work with the SIM card that is provided with it until it is reset.
-Attempting to use another SIM in the router before you reset it or use the SIM card with any other device will not give a data connection and may cause the SIM card to become barred.
+Attempting to use another SIM in the router before you reset it, or to use the SIM card with any other device will not give a data connection and may cause the SIM card to become barred.

 The device will connect to the mobile network with the strongest signal available.
 Regardless of which network it uses, all traffic will pass through a private, secure connection to a filtered service.